How I Became a Tour Guide | Tours by Locals North Beach San Francisco

 About Blandina | North Beach San Francisco Best Walking Tour Guide

 You have just found North Beach San Francisco’s BEST tour operator and walking guide!
 I am so excited to invite you on a fun, fascinating, and interactive adventure through my beloved home.
 North Beach is known, not only as a center of San Francisco’s historic & culturally rich Italian Community, but also as a mecca for poets, painters, musicians, master crafters, dreamers, and free spirits.
-It is my great pleasure to introduce you to local friends and neighbors who are also the proprietors of shops, restaurants, galleries, and working art studios where you will have the opportunity to enjoy complimentary tastes and samples (cannoli, chocolate, deli, etc.), meet the artists, share stories and maybe make some art of your own.
+It is my great pleasure to introduce you to local friends and neighbors who are also the proprietors of shops, restaurants, galleries, and working art studios where you will have the opportunity to enjoy our food tour including complimentary tastes and samples (cannoli, chocolate, deli, etc.), meet the artists, share stories and maybe make some art of your own.